 (The use of this software suite is bound by a signed sponsorship contract.)

-Lab Leader: Dr. Revital Bookman
+Lab Leader: Prof. Revital Bookman

 The main aim of the laboratory is to provide high-quality data for researchers, graduate, and outside clients.
 Research projects focus in Quaternary geology including paleolimnology and paleoclimate, coastal and mass transport processes , paleoseismology and sub-marine landslides.
 Anthropogenic processes in historical and modern times, including environmental pollution are also investigated.
 The laboratory is equipped for field expedition in marine and lacustrine environments and performs physical and chemical analyses on sediments, and Lead-210 dating.